Implementation Readiness Assessment

 Level Criteria

-2 -- Developing At least one staff member has received SEEA or ocean accounting training.
+2 -- Pilot compilation At least one staff member has received SEEA or ocean accounting training.
 A skills gap analysis has been conducted.
 Expertise in relevant disciplines has been identified across agencies.

-3 -- Established A core team (3--5 staff) has practical experience in compiling at least one type of ocean account.
+3 -- Regular compilation A core team (3--5 staff) has practical experience in compiling at least one type of ocean account.
 The team includes or has access to expertise in ecological classification, economic accounting, and geospatial analysis.
 Training plans are in place.

-4 -- Optimising A multi-disciplinary team is in place with documented skills across all required domains.
+4 -- Multi-account with iterative improvement A multi-disciplinary team is in place with documented skills across all required domains.
 Staff participate in international peer networks.
 Knowledge management systems (documentation, handover procedures, training curricula) ensure institutional memory.

 Policy demand scoring: